troclaux/notes/aws.md

 ## Batch

-> fully managed batch processing at any scale
+> fully-managed batch processing at any scale

 - batch: tasks that can be run in parallel and don't require real-time interaction
   - typically large volumes of data